-Understanding the difference between the two is crucial to successfully formulate and implement an attractive social media marketing campaigns .
+Understanding the difference between the two is crucial to successfully formulate and implement an attractive social media marketing campaigns for a business .
 Yet not many are conversant with the difference between the two and use them interchangeably.
 The difference is subtle but important.
 While social monitoring talks about what is being said, social listening will tell you why it is being said.

 The definitions of the two help to illustrate this difference further.
 So let us take a brief look at the two terms individually.